Estimated reading time: 7 minutes

 They replied, “It has taken forty-six years to build this temple, and you are going to raise it in three days?”
 But the temple he had spoken of was his body.
 After he was raised from the dead, his disciples recalled what he had said.
 Then they believed the scripture and the words that Jesus had spoken.

-In this passage Jesus claims to be a temple.
+In this passage, Jesus claimed to be a temple.
 A temple that he would be able to raise again in three days if they destroyed it.
-While those listening to him understood him to be referring to the physical temple complex in Jerusalem, John makes it clear that he was referring to his own body.
+While those listening to him understood him to be referring to the physical temple complex in Jerusalem, John made it clear that he was referring to his own body.
 If the temple was God’s “home” on earth, then indeed Jesus was the temple.
 He was Emmanuel, God with us.

-In 1 Corinthians 3:16-17 Paul tells the church at Corinth “Don’t you know that you yourselves are God’s temple and that God’s Spirit dwells in your midst?
+In 1 Corinthians 3:16-17 Paul told the church at Corinth “Don’t you know that you yourselves are God’s temple and that God’s Spirit dwells in your midst?
 If anyone destroys God’s temple, God will destroy that person; for God’s temple is sacred, and you together are that temple.”
-As believers together we are God’s temple.
+As believers, together we are God’s temple.
 And God’s Spirit dwells in that temple.
-As God symbolically dwelt in the temple in Jerusalem, so he now, in reality, dwells within the church as a body.
+As God symbolically dwelt in the temple in Jerusalem, so he now, in reality, dwells within the church as the body of Christ.
 In 2 Corinthians 6:16 Paul again tells this church that “we are the temple of the living God.”

 This might seem somewhat different than Paul’s description of the temple made up of believers.
 But I believe that it is actually very similar.
-Paul describes the body as a temple being a dwelling for God.
-John, in picturing the body as a city, says there is no need for a temple, because God lives within the body.
-In both cases God is living within his collected people.
+Paul describes the body of Christ as a temple, a dwelling for God.
+John, in picturing the body as a city, says there is no need for a temple because God lives within the body.
+In both cases, God is living within his collected people.
 There is no need for a temple where we could encounter God.
 He is always within us.
 Everything that the physical temple provided is accomplished by God’s indwelling presence.